awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/nodegetstarted/README.md

-# Getting started in Node.js
+# Get started with Node.js

 This guide shows you how to initialize an NPM package, add a service client to your package, and use the JavaScript SDK to call a service action.